HewlettPackard/hpe-sd-cloud/kubernetes/docs/ScalingBestPractices.md

 Use the techniques included in [Autoscaling Deployments](./ScalingBestPractices.md#autoscaling-deployments) to setup limits on a per-pod basis.

-If you don't feel comfortable assigning individual quotas to your SD pods, you can set up ResourceQuotas and LimitRanges at the servicedirector namespace level.
+If you don't feel comfortable assigning individual quotas to your SD pods, you can set up ResourceQuotas and LimitRanges at the servicedirector (`sd`)namespace level.

 ### Keep measuring and tuning